 The next step is to verify that there is a Brauer--Manin obstruction to the existence of integral points on the affine surface $\sQ \setminus \DDelta$.
 The Brauer group $\Br (Q \setminus \Delta) / \Br \QQ$ is isomorphic to $\ZZ/2\ZZ$ since $16 \times 125 \times a^2b^2d^2c^2 \sim 5 \bmod \QQ^{*2}$.
 This follows from \cite[Prop.~7.3.2]{CTS2}.
 Moreover, this group is generated by the quaternion Azumaya algebra $((t - 4cz)/t, 5)$, which we will also write as $(1 - 4cz, 5)$ for computational purposes when working over $\sQ \setminus \DDelta$.
 All local invariant maps at primes different from $5$ vanish for this Brauer element, while the invariant map at $5$ equals 1/2 when evaluated at any $\ZZ_5$-point.
 This can be seen, for example, by taking into account that

 where the last entry is the Hilbert symbol at $p$.
 If $p = 2$, the claim follows from considering the congruence class of $5$ modulo $8$.
 If $p \neq 5$, then the defining equation of $\sQ \setminus \DDelta$ implies that either $5$ is a quadratic residue mod $p$ or the $p$-adic valuation of $(1 - 4cz)$ is even.
-This last claim follows from the fact that the sum of $1 - 4cz$ and $1 + 4cz$ is always $2$, hence if one of them is divided by an odd prime, the other cannot be divided by the same prime.
+This last claim follows from the fact that the sum of $1 - 4cz$ and $1 + 4cz$ is always $2$, hence if an odd prime divides one of them, it cannot divide the other.
 Lastly, if $p = 5$, we take advantage of the fact that $(1 - 4cz, 5) = (1 + 4cz, 5)$ as quaternion algebras over $Q \setminus \Delta$, hence at any given local point, their invariant maps must be equal.